HartsyAI/SwarmUI-MagicPromptExtension/README.md

 If you encounter any issues check these common solutions before you open an issue on GitHub.

 * Check the logs for any error messages or warnings.
 * Ensure that the extension is properly installed and configured.
-Did you add your API URL to the config.json file?
+Did you add your API URL or keys?
 * If you are using any LLM service other than Ollama, I cannot guarantee that it will work.
 You may need to modify the code to work with your service.
 Feel free to enter a feature request to add support for your service.
 * Ask me in the SwarmUI Discord server for help by creating a new post in [#help-fourm](https://discord.com/channels/1243166023859961988/1255990493830057995/1255990493830057995).
 That is one of the places I live.
 * If you still have issues, open an issue on GitHub or join the [Hartsy Discord Community](https://discord.gg/nWfCupjhbm)